Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

 The following theorem, instead, appears to be novel.
 It is stated in the context of our system \hr\ but a similar result can be proved for \gasystem\ too.

-\begin{thm}[M--elimination] If a hypersequent has a CAN--free derivation, then it has a CAN--free and M--free derivation. \end{thm}
+\begin{thm}[M-elimination] If a hypersequent has a CAN-free derivation, then it has a CAN-free and M-free derivation. \end{thm}

 Our motivation for proving the above result is mostly technical.
-Indeed it allows to prove our main theorem (Theorem \ref{thm:modal_free_can_elim} below) in a rather simple way (different from that of \cite{MOGbook, MOG2005}).
-However note how the M--elimination theorem is also useful from the point of view of proof search since it reduces the space of derivation trees to be explored.
+Indeed it allows us to prove our main theorem (Theorem~\ref{thm:modal_free_can_elim} below) in a rather simple way (different from that of~\cite{MOGbook, MOG2005}).
+However note how the M-elimination theorem is also useful from the point of view of proof search since it reduces the space of derivation trees to be explored.

 We are now ready to state our main result regarding the system $\hr$.